jpdery/moobile-core-doc/Source/Classes/Control/Button.md

 #### Notes:

-Upon initialization, this control creates its label with a [Moobile.Text](../Control/Text.md) instance using the button element's content.
+Upon initialization, this control creates its label with a [Moobile.Text](../Control/Text.md) instance using this button element's content.
 For instance, if you create a button like this:

 	<div data-role="button">
 		<div class="element-one"></div>